Takashiidobe/notes/src/books/designing-data-intensive-applications/replication.md

     (increase availability)
 3. To scale out the number of machines (improve read throughput).

-We\'re assuming that the dataset can fit on a single machine, and talk about single-leader, multi-leader, and leaderless replication.
+We're assuming that the dataset can fit on a single machine, and talk about single-leader, multi-leader, and leaderless replication.

 ## Leaders and Followers